 - Butterfly pea tea is chockfull of health benefits that are so good for you.
 We’ll ignore the sugar for now, but you can use healthy substitutes too.
 Check the notes section for more helpful tips.

-- It’s a very simple recipe using only 3 ingredients.
-The garnishing options are few though.
+- It’s a simple recipe using only 3 ingredients, but the garnishing options are endless!

 - This recipe offers two tea options, hot and cold.
 Both are very simple.